hillalee/s3-lister/README.md

 ## Extra Features
 I added some extra features to this project:
-1. Lambda function is invoked each time files are uploaded to S3 bucket.
+- Lambda function is invoked each time files are uploaded to S3 bucket.

 Features or I would add or change in the future:
 1. Cleaner bootstrap first run, maybe just using default email instead of a flag.
 2. When uploading multiple files, lambda is sending an email after each time.
-I would change to 1 in the last minute.
+I would limit it to each group upload.
+3. Lambda is using its env vars when invoked - for scalability, use event and context instead.

 ## About
 This project was made with ♥ by Hilalee.
 AWS is super cool!